 What Happens If I Don’t Complete My CME Hours On Time?

 In the event you do not log all 100 CME hours by December 31st of your certification expiration year, the NCCPA offers the ACE (Administrative Certification Extension), which gives you a one-month extension to complete your requirements.
 If you do not complete your remaining requirements and pay a certification continuation fee by January 31st, your certification will expire.
 There are no other exceptions to this unless you can provide documentation of extraordinary extenuating circumstances.

 BoardVitals CME Activities

 BoardVitals offers online CME activities where physician assistants can earn up to 100 AMA PRA Category 1 Credit(s) accredited by the ACCME.
 Earn CME credits by answering case-style questions and detailed rationales.
 Start by choosing from their extensive list of more than 30 specialties.
-If you have an employer-provided CME allowance, you can build a custom CME bundle with BoardVitals CME Pro Plus and get up to $2,500 in an Amazon or American Express gift card.
+If you have an employer-provided CME allowance, you can build a custom CME bundle with BoardVitals CME Pro Plus and get up to $2,500 in an Amazon gift card or Visa prepaid card.

 Physician Assistant National Recertifying Exam (PANRE)

 Toward the end of the 10th year of the certification maintenance cycle, PAs must pass the PANRE.
 Eligibility to take the PANRE is during the final two years of the certification maintenance cycle.
 The PANRE is designed to assess general medical and surgical knowledge all PAs should maintain regardless of their specialty.